• Skip to main content

 The Yummy Bowl » Recipes » Breakfast

-Deliciously fluffy and light Pumpkin Pancakes are gluten free, made with fresh homemade pumpkin puree, spices, and drizzled with pumpkin caramel.
+Deliciously fluffy and light Pumpkin Pancakes are made with fresh homemade pumpkin puree, spices, and drizzled with pumpkin caramel.

 Stacked pumpkin pancakes side view angle with a drizzle of caramel